 - Paper cup supply for restocking tasting jars

 - Spoon supply for restocking tasting jars (I like those little espresso spoons)

 - Botany cabinet (on top are cuticle sticks for tracing the shapes and the matching solid, thick outline, and thin outline cards)

 Shelf 5: The Bells

 When you think about the bells, remember that the green control boards that go underneath are designed to space the bells like the keys on a piano.
-The white tipped bells go in the back on the white control spaces.
-The natural-tipped bells go in front and are moved by the children for matching/grading activities.
-The white ones should stay put.
+The bells with the white bases go in the back on the green boards.
+The natural-based bells go in front on the white/black rectangles and are moved by the children for matching/grading activities.
+The white bells should stay put.
 If you really want your bells respected, be careful to present the first lesson first: how to carry the bell.
 The second lesson is carrying the bell, placing it on a table, ringing it with the mallet, and then muting it with the mute.